NeilWJames/simple-taxonomy-refreshed/docs/usage.md

 ## Tools

-When the plugin is activated, three tools are available in the administration menu under *Tools*.
+When the plugin is activated and a taxonomy has been registered, three tools are available in the administration menu under *Tools*.
 They are *Terms migrate*, *Terms import* and *Rename Taxonomy Slug*.

 ### Terms migrate